-Leadership (Proctored course)

-In this course, students will explore organizational leadership theories as well as examine how to strategically lead self and others while fostering a culture of performance.
+Leadership (Proctored course) In this course, students will explore organizational leadership theories as well as examine how to strategically lead self and others while fostering a culture of performance.
 Students will use tools that leverage organizational and individual development.
 Through an integration of a variety of these tools, strategies, and theories, the students will develop knowledge, skills and attitudes (KSA) necessary in contemporary leadership development.

-Course Code: BUSA 4405 Prerequisites: BUSA 3303

-Quality Management

-This course investigates the concept of "quality" in organizational culture, and how it has developed over time.
+Course Code: BUSA 4405 Prerequisites: BUSA 3303 Credits: 3 Quality Management This course investigates the concept of "quality" in organizational culture, and how it has developed over time.
 A number of quality-improvement techniques will be explored, such as employee empowerment, quality- improvement tools, cross-functional teams, leadership for quality, continuous leaning, process management, Taguchi methods, ISO 9000 standards, and the role of inspection in quality management.
 Issues concerning the implementation of methods such as Total Quality Management (TQM) will also be studied.

-Strategic Management

-This course explores the relationships between organizations and their environments from a corporate policy perspective.
+Course Code: BUSA 4406Prerequisites: BUSA 4402 Credits: 3 Strategic Management This course explores the relationships between organizations and their environments from a corporate policy perspective.
 Topics to be discussed include organizational structure and development, competition analysis, long and short-range planning, creating mission and vision statements, implementing goals, performance indicators and evaluation.
+Course Code: BUSA 4407Prerequisites: BUSA 4402 Credits: 3 UoPeople Catalog | September 1, 2021 - August 31, 2022

-CHAPTER 8: COMPUTER SCIENCE

-The Computer Science degree meets the growing demands of the regional and national economy by preparing students to approach and solve the important scientific, global, and societal challenges of the 21st century.
+CHAPTER 8: COMPUTER SCIENCE The Computer Science degree meets the growing demands of the regional and national economy by preparing students to approach and solve the important scientific, global, and societal challenges of the 21st century.
 The discipline studies phenomena and concepts arising from the use of logic, mathematics, engineering and other sciences in understanding and manipulating information; the degree provides a firm foundation in both hardware/architecture and software, as well as an understanding of a variety of applications of these fundamental ideas and techniques.

-The program has three overarching goals.
-Within the context of each, students are provided with the opportunity to acquire relevant skills and knowledge.

-(k) Provides a framework in applying strategies for the effective design of computing systems.
+Program Goals The program has three overarching goals.
+Within the context of each, students are provided with the opportunity to acquire relevant skills and knowledge. (j) Provides a framework in applying strategies for the effective design of computing systems.
+Students learn to:

-- understand the use and structure of the common mechanisms for describing and designing software and hardware structures - 2. understand the use of abstraction in the design, implementation, and use of databases - 3. demonstrate proficiency in core programming skills to code, debug, and test programming solutions - 4. apply appropriate methods in the planning, development, and management of design projects (B.S. level) - (I) Covers the knowledge and skills needed to analyze problems from multiple perspectives and seek resolution through multiple methods and tools.
+- 1. understand the use and structure of the common mechanisms for describing and designing software and hardware structures - 2. understand the use of abstraction in the design, implementation, and use of databases - 3. demonstrate proficiency in core programming skills to code, debug, and test programming solutions - 4. apply appropriate methods in the planning, development, and management of design projects (B.S. level) - (k) Covers the knowledge and skills needed to analyze problems from multiple perspectives and seek resolution through multiple methods and tools.
+Graduates should be able to:

-- understand the scientific principles that underlie the physical characteristics of computers and be able to build conceptual models relating to this - o apply their knowledge of basic components and interactions between hardware and software to create programs to solve computing problems - o recognize the need, and demonstrate their willingness, to expand their knowledge of beyond the classroom - o apply mathematics methods effectively to analyze and resolve problems (B.S. level) - (m) Enhances a command of critical thinking with respect to computer ethics, privacy, and security.
+- understand the scientific principles that underlie the physical characteristics of computers and be able to build conceptual models relating to this - apply their knowledge of basic components and interactions between hardware and software to create programs to solve computing problems - $\circ$ $\;$ recognize the need, and demonstrate their willingness, to expand their knowledge of beyond the classroom - $\circ$ apply mathematics methods effectively to analyze and resolve problems (B.S. level) - (I) Enhances a command of critical thinking with respect to computer ethics, privacy, and security.